Foreign Born Citizens Resources

-Beginning Oct.
-1, 2020, If you fly commercially you’ll either need a REAL ID license or ID in addition to your USCIS issued document, or you’re going to be subject to additional screening and potential delay.
+Due to COVID-19, the deadline to get your REAL ID (gold star) has been extended to Oct.
+1, 2021.
+If you fly commercially you’ll either need a REAL ID license or ID in addition to your USCIS issued document, or you’re going to be subject to additional screening and potential delay.

 Don’t panic!
 We’re here to help you determine if you already have a REAL ID license or ID or decide if a REAL ID license or ID is right for you.
 More about Real ID.